57972887/LaboratoryExerciseWR/Documents/Correct Answers/Correct_answers.md

 •	USERCLASS.DAT /Users/unit2/AppData/Local/Microsoft/Windows
 •	Command cp (copy) should be used to extract hive files (e.g. cp /mnt/windows_mnout/Windows/System32/config/SAM /destination/path/).
 •	Number of hive files  == 7.
 •	Use sha256sum and calculate hash values of each extracted hive file.
-List of the sha256 values can be found on the following [link].
+List of the sha256 values can be found on the following [link][hash].
 4. With the help of RegRipper create output files for every hive file you extracted.
 •	Example - rip.pl –r SYSTEM –a > outputSYSTEM.txt (same for other hive files) or you can use some fancy for-each statement.